-- All staff will ensure that all pupils are treated fairly, equally and with respect, and will maintain awareness of the school's Inclusion and Equality Policy. - All staff will strive to provide material that gives positive images based on race, religion, ethnicity, gender, sexual orientation and disability, and challenges stereotypical images. - All staff will challenge any incidents of prejudice, racism or homophobia, and notify the Senior Leadership Team of any serious incidents so they can be recorded and dealt with in line with the school's Behaviour Policy.
+- All staff will ensure that all pupils are treated fairly, equally and with respect, and will have read and will adhere to the school's Inclusion Information and Objectives Policy. - All staff will strive to provide material that gives positive images based on race, religion, ethnicity, gender, sexual orientation and disability, and challenges stereotypical images. - All staff will challenge any incidents of prejudice, bias, stereotyping, racism or homophobia, and notify the Senior Leadership Team of any serious incidents that they are made of aware from either pupils or other members of staff.

-7 DEFINITIONS
+6 DEFINITIONS